PriyaranjanKS/FusionDevBlogs/_posts/2024-07-02-Copilot-Website-Orchestration.md

+---
+layout: post
+title: "Building a Farming Copilot Assistant using Generative Answers and Generative Topic Orchestration"
+description: "In this guide, we will walk through the steps to create a Farming Assistant chatbot using Microsoft Copilot Studio.
+This Copilot assistant will help farmers by providing information across three scenarios where specific information resides on three different websites."
+date: 2024-07-02
+image: '/images/00.png'
+tags: [Copilot-Studio]
+---

 # Building a Farming Copilot Assistant using Generative Answers and Generative Topic Orchestration

 In this guide, we will walk through the steps to create a Farming Assistant chatbot using Microsoft Copilot Studio.
 This Copilot assistant will help farmers by providing information across three scenarios where specific information resides on three different websites: